Updated: May 10

 This “inside out” approach synchronizes the candidate’s inner motivational state with crystal-clear individual and organizational goal setting and creates a powerful development experience for an intact team or a group of peers.
 To harness the one-on-one design work for groups and teams, the facilitator enhances the one-on-one methodology with group process mechanisms, allowing it to be rolled out to dozens, if not hundreds, of key contributors.

-A group-based leadership development process is built around a series of approximately 10 half-day meetings every few weeks.
+A group-based leadership development process is built around a series of approximately 6-10 full-day meetings every few weeks.
 About 10 high-potential managers or executives develop their leadership skill sets in unison, provide one another with high-value and constructive performance feedback, enhance their emotional intelligence finesse, break down functional silos and, most importantly, tackle real-world business challenges.

 Obstacles to Success